rame0033/portfolio/README.md

 ### Form and Formspree
 The form is styled through Bootstrap but
-I tried using [Formspree](https://formspree.io/) to make my form active.
+I tried using [Formspree](https://formspree.io/) &#40; This is not required although I want to make this work just incase I'll be distributing my portfolio to potential networks. &#41;to make my form active.
 So everytime someone attempts to fill up the form on my contact page, they'll be able to send me the message because of this.
 I just have to access my Formspree account so I will be able to see their message.

 1) So in this example, I am trying to type a sample message on the form.
 ![sample message](./images/md_Images/submit.png)